 Can I purchase properties at the Auditor's Sale if I am delinquent on real estate taxes?

 No. According to Ohio Revised Code Section 5723.06(a)(3)(a), forfeited lands shall not be sold to any person that is delinquent on real property taxes anywhere in the state of Ohio.

 Bids are opened for either the lesser of the fair market value set by the Auditor or the taxes due.
 If there is no bid for the opening amount, the auctioneer will then control the opening bid.
 The auctioneer will also control the increments of each bid.
 No independent or verbal bids will be accepted.
 The sale is final at the time the gavel goes down.
-At the time of bidding, please be sure to raise your bid number card so that it can be seen clearly.
+At the time of bidding, please be sure to raise your bidder number so that it can be seen clearly.